CourseNotesBTH/DV2557/Cheat Sheet.md

 * A weak AI is a machine that can act as if it is intelligent (simulated thinking).
 An example is a self-driving car.
 * A strong AI is a machine that is actually thinking (real thinking).
 Difficult to prove.
 We're not there yet.

+### Simple Reflex Agent

+Select actions based on the current perception and does not care about the percept history.
+The simplest of the agents.
+Does not care for future effects of it's actions.
+Implemented using condition-action.
+For example

+* if dirty then clean
+* if clean then move

+### Model-based reflex agent

+Has and maintains an internal model about the environment.
+The model is based on the percepts history.
+The agent also keeps track about how the world evolves and the effect the agents action might have on the environment.
+An example on how it might think is:

+* Where would i be in the world if i turn right in this crossing and drive for 5km?

 ### Goal-based agent

 ![image-20201021150008090](/Users/alexgustafsson/Library/Application Support/typora-user-images/image-20201021150008090.png)